 Diary study

-After the , we will send qualified participants a set of instructions. will send us text messages describing anything they think about posting on Facebook but decide not to post.
-Every night we will send each participant a that .
-The goal of the survey .
-To the effect of participants forgetting to send text messages or not sending in posts because questions about Facebook usage.
+After the screening, we will send qualified participants a set of instructions online.
+Concisely, participants will be asked to send us text messages describing anything they would consider sharing with friends, but decide not to post on Facebook.
+Every night we will send each participant a questionnaire (Appendix B) that is designed to obtain additional, detailed information about each text message the participant sends us throughout the day.
+The goal of the survey is to understand the factors that belie participants’ decision not share specific content on Facebook.
+To mitigate the effect of participants forgetting to send text messages or not sending in posts, the questionnaire will ask participants who do not send in any text messages general questions about their Facebook usage.

-Twilio, a service that stores textto a specified number.
+To implement our nightly questionnaire, we will use Twilio, a service that stores text messages sent to a specified number on a server accessible through RESTful API calls.
+Each participant will be given a unique ID hashed from their phone numbers which they will be able to use to access their customized questionnaire every night.

 Participants will be paid $2 per nightly survey that they fill out.